CCHMC-Translation/CCHMC-Translation.github.io/index.md

 15. Only convert measurements when they are used as approximations in prose, e.g. “ten feet away,” “a couple miles,” “a few pounds,” etc.

-17. Except the main Cincinnati Children's page *www.cincinnatichildrens.org*, check all URLs to see if they are available in the target language.
-If yes, use the appropriate URL for the target language.
-If no, add *(only available in English)* after the URL.
+17. Except the main Cincinnati Children's page *www.cincinnatichildrens.org*, check all URLs, QR codes, or any other link to see if they are available in the target language.
+If yes, use the appropriate replacement (URL, QR code or link) for the target language.
+If no, add *(only available in English)* after the URL or in the appropriate place in the target sentence.
 For example, add the translation of *(only available in English)* after *www.cincinnatichildrens.org/experiencesurvey* since that page is not available in any other languages.

+	Links from QR codes can be checked at https://zxing.org/”.
+	{: .notice--info}

 19. Do not translate text which is not in the source language, e.g. Arabic text in the source document of an English-to-Spanish translation.